Research Report

 Research Impact

-Earlier this year I completed the provincial evaluation of Ontario’s virtual urgent care pilot program.
-Dr. Howard Ovens was the executive sponsor of the evaluation.
-The report questioned if virtual care is a service emergency physicians and nurses should be providing in the context of severe emergency workforce shortages.
-This work has helped to inform provincial policy decisions on how best to structure virtual care services across the province.
+Earlier this year I completed the provincial evaluation of Ontario’s virtual urgent care pilot program, which helped inform provincial policy decisions on how to structure virtual care services across the province.

-Dr. Grewal received a grant from the CAEP emergency medicine advancement fund to explore current pathways to cancer care for patients diagnosed with cancer in the ED and examine facilitators and barriers to optimal cancer care for these patients.
+Dr. Keerat Grewal received a grant from the Canadian Institutes of Health Research, Canada's federal funding agency for health research, to explore current pathways to cancer care for patients diagnosed with cancer in the ED and examine facilitators and barriers to optimal cancer care for these patients.
 Dr. Grewal hopes to use the results of this study to lay the foundation towards standardizing referral pathways to specialized cancer care from the ED.

 Respectfully submitted,